powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 ## Principles

 Datasources are Java-objects used to facilitate I/O operations around PowSyBl.
 It allows users to read and write files.
-It is for example used by Importers during Network imports when using `Network.read()` methods.
+It is for example used under the hood by Importers to access the filesystem during Network imports when using `Network.read()` methods.

 ## Types of datasources